Swansboro, North Carolina

 Residents also enjoy a good selection of delicious restaurants, including the fun Yana's Ye Olde Drugstore and Restaurant, which has a a 1950s-style lunch counter and great milkshakes.
 For fresh, healthy food, the downtown farmers' market is open Wednesdays and Saturdays from May through October.

 The sea has provided a living for generations of Swansboro residents.
 Maritime culture is everywhere, and fishing (both salt water and fresh water) is still a way of life.
 Boating traditions run deep, and with three marinas, Swansboro sees plenty of boat traffic, some local and some transient.

 Residents enjoy a number of fun annual festivals, including Arts by the Sea, the Christmas Flotilla, Swanfest and the Mullet Festival, which celebrates fish, not the haircut.
 Numerous clubs and organizations, such as the American Legion, Rotary Club and Shriners, are active.
 Churches hold seafood potlucks and lobster festivals, and the Onslow Volunteer Center, located in Jacksonville 20 miles to the south, places volunteers in various jobs around Onslow County.
-There are also three nearby military bases; Camp Lejeune in Jacksonville is the largest.
+There are also three nearby military bases.
+Camp Lejeune in Jacksonville is the largest.

-Webwerxx, Inc. Copyright (c) 2006-2018.
+Webwerxx, Inc. Copyright (c) 2006-2021.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.